 The Navigation Protection Program (NPP) helps keep Canada’s navigable waters open for transport and recreation.
-The program administers the Canadian Navigable Waters Act, the Private Buoys Regulations (PBR) under the Canada Shipping Act, 2001 and the Wrecked, Abandoned or Hazardous Vessels Act, and oversees all activities that fall under the Private Buoys Regulations (PBR), made pursuant to section 7(2) of the Canada Shipping Act (CSA)
+The program administers the Canadian Navigable Waters Act (CNWA), the Private Buoys Regulations (PBR) under the Canada Shipping Act, 2001, and the Wrecked, Abandoned or Hazardous Vessels Act (WAHVA).

-- there is public access, by land or by water;
+- Public access, either by land or water,

-For more information about navigable waters, please consult the Navigability Assessment Questions & Answers document.
+However, artificial irrigation channels or drainage ditches are not considered navigable waters.
+For more information about navigable waters, please consult Navigability Assessment Questions & Answers .

 On this page